28 Best Things to do in Salt Spring Island, BC

-Salt Spring Island has a big place in our heart.
-Before our trip around the world we were living in Vancouver and loved visiting the island for a nature escape.
-The bohemian island is located in British Columbia, Canada between Vancouver and Vancouver Island.
+Salt Spring Island holds a special place in our hearts.
+Before our trip around the world, we were living in Vancouver and loved visiting the bohemian island for a nature escape.
+It's nestled between Vancouver and Vancouver Island in British Columbia, Canada.

-After travelling for over a year, we fully recognized our passion for nature and how much we needed it in our lives.
-However, finding remote nature as well as a good culture can be tough.
+After travelling for over a year, we fully recognized our love of nature and how much we needed it in our lives.
+However, finding remote natural areas along with a vibrant culture can be difficult.
 That is what makes Salt Spring Island so special.
 It has an amazing creative community and a free-spirited vibe.
 We decided to take the plunge and we moved to the island in December 2019!

 Garry Oaks Winery Salt Spring Island

 Planning a trip to the island?
-Also check out our list of unique hotels & Airbnbs and the top 21 restaurants on Salt Spring.
+Also check out our list of unique hotels and B&Bs and the top 25 restaurants on Salt Spring.

 What to do on Salt Spring island